 Linguistic Anthropology is kind of overlooked as a field within anthropology.
-It won’t be overlooked by Pedal Powered Anthropology, and here is where you’ll find all Anthrospin content related to linguistic anthropology.
+It won’t be overlooked by Everyday Anthropology, and here is where you’ll find all Anthrospin content related to linguistic anthropology.

 Anthrospin Language Revitalization Project —The homepage for the Language Revitalization Project, all lessons, updates, and compiled materials will be shared here.